 “I don’t like Android because the built-in apps are lacking.
 Yes, I know, I can customize Android a million ways to Sunday, but I shouldn’t HAVE to in order to get a device that rocks, especially when <insert competing product name here> has great apps built-in”.

 There’s usually some minor variation on that theme, but that’s the underlying thought: these people seem to be saying that customizing is in some way bad and that the out-of-the-box experience should be top-notch and because it’s not (something I’d frankly agree with) then Android is somehow flawed.

 My reaction is always the same: you’re doing it wrong.

-Also, the REASON you're doing it wrong is because Apple has, whether you realize it or not, told you so.
+Also, the REASON you’re doing it wrong is that Apple has, whether you realize it or not, told you so.